 Domo positions itself as an AI-powered data experience platform, and the positioning is accurate.
 Founded in 2010, Domo built its reputation on eliminating data silos through an unprecedented 1,000+ pre-built connectors.
 Where other BI tools require custom API development for niche data sources, Domo often has a production-ready connector waiting.

-The 2025 launch of Agent Catalyst fundamentally expanded Domo’s capabilities.
+The 2026 launch of Agent Catalyst fundamentally expanded Domo’s capabilities.
 This no-code agentic AI builder creates autonomous business processes that were previously impossible without custom development.
-I built a sales pipeline optimization agent in 30 minutes that handles staff scheduling and customer support workflows.
+Building a sales pipeline optimization agent takes roughly 30 minutes and can handle staff scheduling and customer support workflows.

 Key capabilities: